 - 1 fistful rice flour

 - 10 green chillies

 - 2 large onions chopped fine

 Wash and soak the chana dal for four hours.
 Drain the water and spread it on a piece of cloth for an hour to dry slightly.
 Grind in small batches in the blender to a coarse mixture.
 (DO NOT grind it to a smooth paste)

 Crush the green chillies and ginger in the blender to a coarse paste.

-Add the crushed green chilly, ginger, chopped coriander, chopped curry leaves, salt, ground chana dal n the rice flour and make balls.
+Add the crushed green chilly, ginger, chopped onions, coriander and curry leaves, salt, ground chana dal and the rice flour and make balls.
 Flatten them slightly.
 Heat oil in a pan.
 Deep fry four to five at a time and serve hot.